lzhchn0/k8s-operator/99 Criteria to Understand Before Writing a Kubernetes Operator.md

   ```
 98. When building our operators, we usually prefer deployments over statefulsets and cronjobs over jobs.

+98. Finalizers is an advanced topic.
+Do you need it?
+Usually the Kubernetes garbage collector does the cleanup for you if owner references are configured well.

 99. How to write a finalizer

      ```